-A full-time academic load in a M.A. program is nine (9) credit hours or more per quarter, whereas a full-time academic load in a BA and BS program is twelve (12) credit hours or more quarter.
+A full-time academic load in a M.A. program is twelve (12) credit hours or more per quarter.
 Exceptional students may enroll for up to 16 credit hours upon the approval of their academic advisor.
 Students may not enroll for more than 16 credit hours in a regular quarter without the recommendation of their academic advisor and the approval of the Office of the School Dean.